fsvreddit/modmail-userinfo/README.md

 * Output is now fully configurable.
 All options can be disabled or enabled individually, allowing you to pick and choose what you find useful and hide what you ignore
 * Native Reddit mod notes no longer fail if the user has any mod notes without a post or comment link
 * "Recent posts" header no longer shows if there are no posts to include
 * Added new option for account age output, to allow for exact account age.
 Granularity is day (if at least 2 days old), hour (if between 6 hours and 2 days old) and minute (if under 6 hours old).
-The existing approximate output (e.g. "about 1 year") is still available.
+The existing approximate output (e.g. "about 1 year") is still available
+* Added new option to show the number of recent posts or comments in your subreddit within a configurable timeframe
-* Added new option to include a line if the user is shadowbanned (no other information can be included if that is the case).
+* Added new option to include a line if the user is shadowbanned (no other information can be included if that is the case)
 * Lots of internal code improvements

 ### v1.5.1